 Note: Females have a greater inward curvature (lordosis) than males, and would benefit from a more pronounced lumbar support.

 Here the entire chair backrest can be adjusted vertically so you can align it with your lumbar curvature.

-The height of the backrest can adjusted vertically to provide the best lumbar support.
-Normally the adjustment is accomplished by means of:
+The height of the backrest be can adjusted vertically to provide the best lumbar support.

 d.
 Portable lumbar back support cushion for office chairs

 These cushions are made from moulded foam and then upholstered with either a plain or breathable mesh fabric.